fbpx

 A high-quality service that’s also delivered quickly is not easy to provide.
 In an ideal world, all your customers would be patient, let you do good work, and always pay a fair price.

-This well-worn project management adage is also known as the ‘Triple Constraint’.
+This well-worn project management adage is called the ‘Triple Constraint.’

-• If a service is good and fast, it won’t be cheap.
+• If the service is excellent and fast, it won’t be cheap.

 • If it’s cheap and fast, it likely won’t be good.

-• But if it’s cheap and good, it definitely won’t be fast.
+• But it won’t be fast if it’s cheap and good.

-Below, we’ve listed eight common supplier evaluation traits for you to consider, and they come recommended by The Next Level Purchasing Association.
-You can consider which of these traits most appeals to your business when thinking about prioritising your choice of supplier/s, tick them off on your own supplier audit checklist:
+Below, we’ve listed eight common supplier evaluation traits for you to consider, and they are recommended by The Next Level Purchasing Association.
+You can consider which of these traits most appeals to your business when thinking about prioritising your choice of supplier/s; tick them off on your own supplier audit checklist:

 • Cost